Japanese snow monkeys in a hot spring

 Activity and Adventure

 No trip to Japan would be complete without experiencing the sheer speed of the Shinkansen bullet train, so day 7 begins with you heading off on this technological marvel for a two-hour trip to Hakone, a town which lies in the picturesque Fuji-Hakone-Izu National Park.
 Upon arrival, you will swap the futuristic feel of the train for more traditional transport, such as switchback trains and cable cars, and explore the stunning landscape that this region has to offer.
-You will then take to the high seas of Lake Ashi in a pirate ship to see the jaw-dropping splendour of Mount Fuji.
+You will then take to the high seas of Lake Ashi in a pirate ship to see the jaw-dropping splendor of Mount Fuji.
 After another action-packed day it is time to retire to Kinnotake Tonosawa, a four-star ryokan where you will get to enjoy great food, relax in a hot spring bath and sleep in the traditional style on a futon.

 Day 8 is a free day in Hakone, so you get to set the tone and pace of your activities.
 Whether you have a wander around the stunning sculptures of the Hakone Open-Air Museum, opt to explore the incredible volcanic valley of Owakudani or do something else entirely, you’re sure to have a great time.